 9. The Guidepost Report Never Recommends Calling the Police in Cases of Sexual Assault or Child Sexual Abuse

-While we have already talked about the lack of any definition of “sexual abuse” or “sexual assault,” I want to draw attention to something that is NOT in the report that is so shocking, it deserves its own section.
+While we have already talked about the lack of any definition of “sexual abuse” or “sexual assault,” I want to draw attention to something that is NOT in the report.
+It is so shocking, I believe it deserves its own section.

-Despite the long list of strange recommendations, there is one of the recommendation you WON’T see in the entire Guidepost Report.
+Despite the long list of strange recommendations, there is one recommendation you WON’T see in the entire Guidepost Report.
 Namely:

 THERE IS NO RECOMMENDATION FOR ANYONE TO CALL THE FREAKING POLICE WHEN SEXUAL WRONGDOING OCCURS AGAINST CHILDREN.